AMITYVILLE 3-D

 He hired William Wales to write the story.
 As a writer, William never worked in movies before and he never worked in movies again.

 Dino got Richard Fleischer to direct.
-Like any good director, Fleischer had his ups and downs but is best remembered for movies like SOYLENT GREEN.
+Like any good director, Fleischer had his ups and downs but is best remembered for movies like 20,000 LEAGUES UNDER THE SEA, SOYLENT GREEN, and FANTASTIC VOYAGE.
 By the time this movie came around unfortunately, Richard's best days were behind him.

 This movie's script isn't especially bad, and the direction is reasonably good.
 The problem is chiefly in its gimmick, which was 3D.
 William Wales didn't know how to write a script that would have things - and this is a Horror movie so they should be Scary Things - coming out at the audience.
 So instead we get the magical 3D effect of a boom mike coming toward us in 3D!